thasso/pyjip/docs/source/getting_started.rst

       execution blocks is to gain the ability to work with compute clusters and validate tools and pipelines before they are submitted.
 Please note the currently, `validation` blocks have to be written in *python*.

+    * **setup** blocks allow you to execute customizations on the tool instance itself.
+These blocks are called when the initial tool is created and can be used, for example, to add options to the tool.
+Please note the currently, `setup` blocks have to be written in *python*.

     * **pipeline** blocks are written in *python* and allow you to compose pipelines of tools.